glampert/moon-lang/README.md

 **Building on Windows** is currently not officially supported.
 The source code should be fully portable, so all that should be required for a Windows build is to install Bison and Flex and create a Visual Studio project.
-You should be able configure Bison and Flex to run as prebuild steps.
+You should be able to configure Bison and Flex to run as prebuild steps.

 ### License